Math1987/express-solana-api/README.md

 <li><strong>GET /user/get</strong></li>
-    <em>required header : the authorisation field with the token sended in connect call ( as string )
+    <em>required header : the authorisation field with the token sended in connect.
     <br>response (json) => User </em>
 <br>
 <br>

 <li><strong>POST /user/update</strong></li>
-    <em>required header : the authorisation field with the token sended in connect call ( as string )
+    <em>required header : the authorisation field with the token sended in connect.
     <br>required body :
     <ul>
         <li>signedMessage : a string representing the messageSample (code 1) signed by the owner of Solana address.</li>